 Market Overview Professional Pouring Medium

-We have listed all the professional Pouring Medium available on the market:
+We have listed all the professional Fluid Medium available on the market:

 What is an alternative Pouring Medium

-The category alternative Pouring Medium includes all means which have not been explicitly developed for use as a Pouring Medium, but which also work very well.
+The category alternative Pouring Medium includes all means which have not been explicitly developed for Acrylic Pouring, but which also work very well.
 You can call them “All-purpose” products.
-Alternative Pouring medium are mostly a little cheaper than professional Pouring medium, but the result hardly differs from the more expensive means.
+Alternative fluid medium are mostly a little cheaper than professional Pouring medium, but the result hardly differs from the more expensive means.
 There is currently no knowledge how these alternative acrylic pouring mediums behave over decades.
 PVA glue, for example, contains a small amount of acid, which could cause the acrylic paints to fade after many years.
 Also here the sealing of your pictures is important to protect them from UV radiation and environmental influences.

 + Mostly cheaper than professional casting media